 |The MSN Adult-Gerontology Acute Care Nurse Practitioner Concentration is for BSN-prepared registered nurses interested in pursuing advanced nursing roles focusing on caring for acute, critically ill and injured patients.

-The Adult Acute Care Nurse Practitioner program uniquely prepares students to assume the complex and evolving professional roles of independent practitioners in intensive care units and other acute care environments.
+The Adult-Gerontology Acute Care Nurse Practitioner program uniquely prepares students to assume the complex and evolving professional roles of independent practitioners in intensive care units and other acute care environments.

 A post-master’s adult acute care nurse practitioner certificate is also available for students with previous nursing master’s degrees.

-Graduates of the Adult Acute Care Nurse Practitioner Concentration will be eligible to take the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) certification exam to become certified in the field.
+Graduates of the Adult-Gerontology Acute Care Nurse Practitioner Concentration are prepared to take the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) certification exam to become certified in the field.

 Click on the following to learn more:

 Summer (post-BSN); Fall (post-MSN)